 Money is one of the main concerns of every business around, and that extends to development shops.
 Licensing and subscriptions eat into a software team’s budget in a hurry and result in unforeseen shortages and crunch situations.
 That’s why it’s important to select an IDE that doesn’t keep your team from spending on other vital resources.
 So, which IDE of our two has the least bite on your wallet?

-And that’s the long and short of it, kiddos.
 Both IDEs get the job done and offer plenty of assistance to get your development tasks completed.
 Eclipse comes out on top in most of our categories, but its open-source nature means that its add-ons might not be as solid as those for IntelliJ.
 Either IDE is an outstanding choice for your team and will help you kick your development into high gear.